lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 When your study is **paused**, families can't access the study even if they have the direct link.
 If families follow a direct link to your study and it is paused, they will see a message `like this <https://childrenhelpingscience.com/studies/c7001e3a-cfc5-4054-a8e0-0f5e520950ab/>`__.

+.. _change_discoverability:

 Discoverable vs. non-discoverable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also independently switch your study between discoverable and non-discoverable.
 On the study detail page, go to "Edit Study Ad" and find the section called "'Studies' Card and Study Detail Page".
 You can check or un-check the "Discoverable" box at any time, and then save the changes.
-Your study will not need re-approval if you are only changing the discoverability.
+Your study will not need re-approval if you are only changing the :ref:`discoverability <discoverability>`.

 .. image:: _static/img/study_discoverable.png
-    :alt: Changing the study state to "start" (active) or "paused".
+    :alt: Study discoverability checkbox.

 When your study is **discoverable** and active, it is: